Towards Verifying Nonlinear Integer Arithmetic: Discussion

 \section{Discussion}

-Despite significant advances in SAT solvers, one of their key persisting weaknesses has been in equivalence checking of arithmetic circuits.
+Despite significant advances in SAT solvers, one of their key persisting weaknesses has been in verifying arithmetic circuits containing multipliers.
 This pointed towards the conjecture that that the corresponding resolution proofs are exponentially large; if true, this would have been a fundamental obstacle putting nonlinear arithmetic out of reach for any CDCL SAT solver.

-We have shown that no such obstacle exists by giving the first small resolution proofs for verifying any degree two ring identity for the most common multiplier designs.
+Thus, much of the recent research on multiplier verification has focused on using algebraic reasoning, in particular Groebner basis methods.
+The recent work of Ritirc, Biere, and Kauers~\cite{bkr17,DBLP:conf/date/RitircBK18} has improved the Groebner basis approach by dividing a multiplier into columns, and then incrementally checking that each column receives and transmits its carry-bits correctly.
+They find that this incremental method allows off-the-shelf computer algebra software to verify "simple" multiplier designs of up to 64 bits, though "optimized" multipliers still pose some difficulty.

+We have shown that the conjectured resolution proof size barrier does not hold by giving the first small resolution proofs for verifying any degree two ring identity for the most common multiplier designs.
+We introduced a method of dividing each instance into narrow, but still unsatisfiable, critical strips that is sufficiently general to yield short proofs for a wide variety of popular multiplier designs.
+In light of our results and~\cite{bkr17,DBLP:conf/date/RitircBK18}, it seems that for verifying multipliers at the bit-level, the column-wise view is most natural.
+This is in contrast to the row-wise view taken, for example, in verifying multipliers at the word level.
+We remark that the critical strip decomposition is not only useful in the domain of resolution proofs.
+Other verification methods may find critical strips a useful testing ground, or could even benefit from checking each strip instead of the full multiplier all at once.

 Given the historical success of CDCL SAT solvers for finding specific proofs, our results suggest a new path towards verifying nonlinear arithmetic.

-We introduced a method of dividing each instance into narrow, but still unsatisfiable, critical strips that is sufficiently general to yield short proofs for a wide variety of popular multiplier designs.
 The proof size upper bounds we derived were conservative; we did not try to optimize the parameters.
-A more important direction than doing so is to find the right guiding information to add, either to the formulas derived from the circuits or to CDCL SAT solver heuristics, to help them find such short proofs.
+Nevertheless, the observed scaling of SAT solver performance on these problems suggests that they do not currently find proofs matching even these upper bounds.
+An important direction for improving SAT solvers is to find the right guiding information to add, either to the formulas derived from the circuits or to CDCL SAT solver heuristics, to help them find shorter proofs.

 It also remains open to find a small resolution proof verifying the last ring property, associativity $(xy)z =x(yz)$.
 Our critical strip idea alone does not seem to work: while we can divide the outer multipliers into narrow critical strips, the $yz$ or $xy$ multipliers remain intact.
 These critical strips do not seem to have small cuts.
 Finding efficient proofs of associativity, combined with our results for degree two identities, could yield small proofs of any general ring identity.